 My usually quick-to-learn husband needed time to master interpreting the different meanings of my silences.
 Perhaps their differences initially confused him.
 Perhaps quiet communion was new to him.
-But perhaps the greatest stumbling block was his expectation, reinforced through his childhood, his college years, and especially law school, that people showed interest by engaging actively in conversation, sometimes even arguing.
+But perhaps the greatest stumbling block was his expectation, reinforced through his childhood, college years, and especially law school, that people showed interest by engaging actively in conversation, sometimes even arguing.

 By making space for loved ones to express themselves fully and completely, we permit them to say what they intend to say, allowing them to correct their words or clarify their thoughts along the way.
 Silence is particularly helpful when listening to those people who think through their thoughts as they speak.
 In Rorschach language, we describe those people as ”extratensive.”
 They are intuitive and are inclined to solve problems through trial and error.
 In contrast, “introversives” become quiet as they formulate what they would like to say.
 This difference in perception is responsible for an important bias in people’s attention.
 Sometimes it is culturally conditioned, as shown in a review of international studies that found an extratensive style to be more common to Americans than to people from other cultures.
 Americans often keep talking even as they try to decide what it is they want to say.

-For the introversives, silence can be the place-marker to gain the time they need to think through what they want to say or how they want to respond before they speak.
-A person with a highly reflective style uses silence most when his or her response can have the greatest consequences, especially to another person or to the relationship.
+For the introversives, silence can be the place-marker to gain the time they need to think through what they want to say or how they want to respond.
+A person with a highly reflective style uses silence most when his or her response can have the greatest consequences to another person or to the relationship.

 When we were teaching a granddaughter to drive in traffic, we quickly realized that speaking about anything except her driving itself was not helpful.
-When someone’s attention is engaged elsewhere — and especially when it needs to be elsewhere — keeping quiet can be a gift.
-(Of course it is always OK to alert someone to an immediate danger.
+When someone’s attention is engaged elsewhere, keeping quiet can be a gift.
+Of course, it is always OK to alert someone to an immediate danger.

-Sitting quietly together, engaged in a single or different-but-parallel pursuits or musings, people can feel a special closeness.
-Taking in moments of beauty or other moments of awe come to mind.
-Overnight guests who can silently read the newspaper alongside you in the morning make themselves most welcome, except, of course, to those who effectively “mis-perceive” the silence as a form of withdrawal (more on that below).
-Personally, I prefer to read articles quietly, without someone commenting — but like the range of ways some respond to people talking during an engrossing television series, others prefer interaction.
+Sitting quietly together, engaged in a solitary or different-but-parallel pursuits or musings, people can feel a special closeness.
+Taking in moments of beauty or moments of awe come to mind.
+Overnight guests who can silently read the newspaper alongside you in the morning make themselves most welcome — except, of course, to those who effectively misperceive the silence as a form of withdrawal (see below).
+Personally, I prefer to read quietly, without someone commenting — but like the range of ways some respond to people talking during an engrossing television series, others prefer interaction.

-A person may be observing what is taking place in the outside world, or, on the contrary, tuning in to internal experiences.
-The engagement of the silent one can be fleeting, noting that the form of a cloud resembles two teddy bears dancing together, or more intense, contemplating the impact of climate change on cloud formations.
+A person may be observing what is taking place in the outside world or, on the contrary, tuning in to internal experiences.
+The engagement of the silent one can be fleeting (noting that the form of a cloud resembles two teddy bears dancing together) or more intense (contemplating the impact of climate change on cloud formations).
 An internal focus might be reviewing the day’s schedule or distinguishing between feelings of anxiety and feelings of excitement.
 Whether the focus is external or internal, it may stem from a person’s need to follow his or her own attention.
-Allowing attention to go where it needs to go is a nourishing act of self-love.
+Allowing attention to go where it needs to is a nourishing act of self-love.
 These silences may have little to do with the other person in the relationship but can be accessed later for sharing.

 In this case, effective conversation ceases when an important topic is not being addressed.
-As the proverbial elephant in the living room, being ignored, stomps around and trumpets, both people try to pretend it isn’t there.
+As the proverbial elephant in the room, being ignored, stomps around and trumpets, both people try to pretend it isn’t there.
 Silence reflects collusion in ignoring the problem, acting as if it does not exist, or that it can wait until “later."

 For the other person, it can feel sullen or even hostile.
 It can indicate a refusal to be involved, the toxic situation that Levenson and Gottman label “stonewalling.”
 As such, it becomes a passive-aggressive attack.
-It is very important that people who expect active engagement as the default mode of interaction understand that when silence comes from a positive place, it expresses just the opposite — i.e., a sign of love.
+It is important that people who expect active engagement as the default mode of interaction understand that when silence comes from a positive place, it expresses just the opposite — i.e., a sign of love.
 Being able to decode the various meanings of a loved one’s silence is essential to responding in a loving way.